fabri1983/titan256c/README.md

 ![titan_dma_onetime.jpg](screenshots/titan_dma_onetime.jpg?raw=true "titan_dma_onetime.jpg")

 So far only **B** approach has no CRAM dots in Blastem.
+Although it shows two black lines over the text color ramp.
 **A** has one region with some flickering in continuos dots.
 The captured image doesn't show that.
-**C** still wip.
+**C** still WIP.
 I'm timing some instructions and see where is the right place to put them.